 Unfortunately, the drawbacks in using tracks tend to outweigh the advantages.
 Tracked robot chassis have a hard time traveling in a straight line and tend to hop on a smooth surface.
+The slickness of the plastic will cause the tracks to lose traction quickly on the FIRST LEGO League game map.
+Adding the rubber attachment for the track elements will help, but to get a smooth ride you will need more than those included in the standard EV3 MINDSTORMS kit (more can be purchased from LEGO Education).
 Also, keeping tension on the tracks can prove to be challenging at times.
 Often, a third wheel inside the tracks will help relieve any issues with tension but will not help the tracks to remain predictable during missions.